 When asked what Jones was thinking on his game-winning layup, he laughed, "I said please go in, please."

 Cannon and Ulmer led SFC with 18 points each, but were limited to just three baskets each in the second half.

 Anderson scored a game-high 31 points on 13-27 shooting.
 Myers-Pate led the team with eight assists, and Jones had a team-high eight rebounds, along with 14 points - none bigger than the last two.

 It was an emotional post-game press conference.
 Myers-Pate was exceptionally proud of his team, "Man, it's great to have all our fans and family members here to see this on senior night, and for us to show so much togetherness...you can't ask for more, it shows that we're the ultimate family."

 Robert Morris clinched the NEC regular-season championship, and will have home-court advantage throughout the NEC Tournament - starts March 5th.

 Anderson couldn't have pictured a better night, "To clinch the regular-season championship on senior night, in this type of game, with the kind of emotions we had going through us, I am just proud of my guys."
 Karvel also set the single-season RMU record for most three-pointers at 95 - previous record was 93.

-The Colonials will play Fairleigh Dickinson (10-17, 6-7) next Thursday, while the Terriers will look to rebound against Bryant (17-11, 9-4) on Thursday, as their still fighting to get a home game in the first round of the NEC Tournament.
+The Colonials will travel to play the Fairleigh Dickinson Knights (10-17, 6-7) next Thursday.
+The Terriers will look to rebound against the Bryant Bulldogs (17-11, 9-4) on Thursday, as their still fighting to get a home game in the first round of the NEC Tournament.